RuxiaoChen/robotic-arm/README.md

 ## 2024 December update
-More advanced robotic arm.
+The robotic arm has been upgraded!

-It can now achieve hand detection and gesture recognition.
+It now supports advanced hand detection and gesture recognition capabilities.
 <img src="example.gif" width="500" height="300">